A Sh0rT n0vEl FoR oUr FrAcTuReD mInDs

 The octopus was just a stepping stone in Ezzy's mind too.
-It was a means to an end.
 The only animal that could be used for her experiment.
+He was a means to an end..

 Similar to Gwendolyn—two halves of her mind fused with a single cord—the octopus appears to be an embodiment of 8 separate minds housed, physically, at the base of each of its arms.
 Each is connected through a similar narrow band of nerves, through which they communicate like separate consciousnesses speaking in an almost instantaneous language.

 The arms grow up together into more of a tightly coupled community as opposed to a single conscious identity.
 They continue to operate mostly independently having their own thoughts and desires, apparently communicating directly to each other arm.
+Body of the Mind.
+The mind is a strange and complex entity that can be manipulated by the one who controls.
 The body only enters the picture to deal with some of the shared activities like eating and spraying ink.

 Ezzy was exploiting the melding of the separate minds in the octopus arms to carry out her experiments.
 The arms wriggled in their harnesses carrying out their tasks, asking confused questions to each other.
+But the situation was no longer a problem of one's imagination.
 Ezzy set her alarm and popped a downer to put herself instantly into a deep recuperative sleep.